Bilkisu Yusuf

-Bilkisu Yusuf, also known as Hajiya Bilkisu Yusuf, (2 December 1952 – 24 September 2015), was a Nigerian journalist, columnist and editor for prominent newspapers in Abuja, Kano and Kaduna, Nigeria.
+Bilkisu Yusuf (2 December 1952 – 24 September 2015) was a Nigerian journalist, columnist and editor for prominent newspapers in Abuja, Kano and Kaduna, Nigeria.
 She is known in Nigeria for being the first woman to direct a national newspaper operation and served as editor for two more.
 She was a Hausa, Muslim, feminist, of Yoruba descent and advocate for interfaith society, who was known for being an adviser to the Nigerian President on International Affairs and the founding of NGOs, such as Women In Nigeria (WIN) and the Federation of Muslim Women's Association (FOMWAN).
 Yusuf was killed in the 2015 Mina stampede while on Haj in Mecca, Saudi Arabia.

 Personal

 Bilkisu Yusuf was born 2 December 1952.
 She advanced from her primary education at Ansar Primary School, Kano in 1964 to secondary school at the Government Girls College, Dala, Kano.

 Yusuf's higher education was in both political science and journalism.
 She earned her bachelor's degree in political science at Ahmadu Bello University in Zaria, Nigeria; her master's degree in political science and international relations from the University of Wisconsin–Madison in Madison, Wisconsin, United States; and an advanced degree in journalism from the International Journalism School at Moscow State Institute of International Relations in Moscow, Russia, in 1986.

 She was first married to Alhaji Sanusi Ciroma Yusuf, who eventually became the Chief Judge of State.
-The couple had two children, a son Moshood Sanusi Yusuf and a daughter Nana Fatima.
+The couple had two children, a son, Moshood Sanusi Yusuf and a daughter, Nana Fatima.
 They later divorced.
 Her first husband died at the age of 73.
 She married her second husband, Mustapha Bintube.

 Hajiya Bilkisu Yusuf was given the honorary title Hajiya after completing the pilgrimage to Mecca (Haji is the male form).
 She died while serving as a leader of women on behalf of the National Hajj Commission of Nigeria.